 MoSCoW and RICE for Project and Product Decisions

-The MoSCoW method is great for clarifying project scope and preventing scope creep:
+The MoSCoW method clarifies project scope and helps prevent scope creep:

 - Must-Have: Essentials without which the project fails.